Cart 0 items: $0.00

 A visit to the Kangaroo Island Spirits distillery is a must for any spirit lover.
 Kangaroo Island Spirits embrace native ingredients & use traditional processes to make spirits in their purest form, which have so much more to them.
 Their cellar door offers tastings, paddles & seasonal cocktails to enjoy in the botanical Gin Garden.
 Their food van serves just the kind of tasty treats you want with cocktails.
 Regular cocktail & blending classes are a great immersive experience.
 Discover KIS & book your experience: kispirits.com.au

 We were so excited when Spring Road Wines joined us in the Cygnet River neighbourhood.
 Kangaroo Island has a diverse range of wine styles, with something for everyone, so add a stop at Springs Road Wines to taste and enjoy the view at their Cygnet River cellar door.
-Springs Road Wines is owned by Joch Bosworth and Louise Hemsley-Smith, who also own the organic wine label Battle of Bosworth in McLaren Vale.
-They bought the Springs Road vineyard in 2016, recognising that the property was capable of producing beautiful organically grown wines.
+Springs Road Wines is owned by Joch Bosworth and Louise Hemsley-Smith, who own the organic wine label Battle of Bosworth in McLaren Vale.
+They bought the Springs Road vineyard in 2016, recognising that the property could produce beautiful organically grown wines.
 Have a tasting, then relax on the deck with a bottle & a delicious platter of artisan cheese & pates.
 Discover Springs Road Wines now: springsroad.com.au

 The newest resident in the neighbourhood is Kangaroo Island Wool.
 Their custom-built facility is dedicated to the production of slow fashion.
-They take raw wool from local Kangaroo Island farmers and transform it into a range of stunning high-quality fashion garments that will last a lifetime.
+They take raw wool from local Kangaroo Island farmers and transform it into a range of stunning, high-quality fashion garments that will last a lifetime.
 Their new facility offers educational tours to see the entire process in action and a store stocked with garments produced onsite.
-Perfect mementos or gifts. www.kangarooislandwool.com
+Perfect mementos or gifts.
+Book your tour: www.kangarooislandwool.com

 If you have a little more time, there is so much more to see and do, all within 10 minutes of Cygnet River: